create-go-app/fiber-go-template/README.md

 Fiber is an `Express.js` styled HTTP framework implementation running on `FastHTTP`, the fastest HTTP engine for Go.
 The package make use of similar framework convention as they are in express.

-People switching from Node to Go often end up in a bad learning curve to start building their webapps, this project is meant to ease things up for fast development, but with zero memory allocation and performance in mind.

 📚 [Documentation](https://gofiber.github.io/fiber)

 ## Requirements